 Accusing the other side of aggression is merely a normal war formality.
 The Finns did not have a death wish.
 The old sport of "the Russians crossing the Finnish Line" (where they often got Finnished) goes back hundreds of years, but Churchill and Roosevelt chose to ignore that fact in 1941-44, an about face from 1939, when Russia tried to annex little Finland.
 That the war was not just is refuted or accepted by Russian leadership depending on who is in power.
 The present administration claims Finland attacked, which was the Soviet position.
 Russia downplays the first 1939-40 Winter War (which is easily seen as Russian aggression) but emphasizes Finland's 1941 offensive to take back the lost territory with German aid.
 Hence Soviets claim that the land they took in 1944 was liberated from the fascists, (therefore morally right) though Finland is and has always been, a Social Democratic country - and fiercely independent.
 The counter culture of 1970's called stealing "liberating" - which is what the Russians still call it today.
 The indigity done not just to the Finns, but the other Baltic countries as well, by the Soviets - and picked up by and repeated by the Western press - is that anyone fighting with the Nazis against Soviets, were Nazis themselves.
 This lie cast a shadow over the Finns and helped the Soviets annex Karelia in front of the noses of Churchill and Roosevelt, and with their blessings.
 Both nations abstained from recognizing Finnish independence in 1918, and here they again approved Finland's reunion with Russia.
 They hoped that by giving Stalin what he wanted, he would cooperate with them later.
 But fighting with the Nazis, or being occupied by them was of little consequence, for the results would be the same: annexation, enslavement and forced deportation and/or death.
 The use of the word "Nazi" by the Russian people, even today often extends to anyone opposed to Russian influence.
 Russian propaganda only focuses on the millions of people the Nazis murdered, but seldom do they recall for the people the millions of people Stalin, one of their own, murdered.

-The world has a right to be concerned today about the direction Russia is headed under Putin et al. The minute Putin became the leader of Russia, I warned that he is big trouble.
-I was right.
-Russia has become a corrupt tyranny of the majority, with much Nazi-like behavior like German brown shirts of the 30's, and even the news is under government control.
-Putin stages rallies to stay in power and in 2014 he made his move to rebuild the Soviet Union according to his evil, corrupt mind.
+The world has a right to be concerned today about the direction Russia is headed under Putin et al Putin stages rallies to stay in power and in 2014 he made his move to rebuild the Soviet Union.
 Perhaps there is more Fascism and Communism still in the world than we would like to admit, both sides of the Atlantic.
-Which one is worse is anyone's guess as both want total control over the people's wishes.
-Putin is still in charge and he is corrupt, and now he wants to rebuild the Soviet Union beginning with Crimea and Ukraine.
+One good thing bout Putin is his hatred of ISIS, and if Trump becomes president you will see a big thaw in US - Russian relations.
+On the surface, he appears to be good now, but time will tell.

 Putin has also reinstated the alliance between the Russian Orthodox Church and Government - as in the days of the Czars.
 The Church supported Putin and in return, Putin agreed to begin persecution of all other religions, as in the old times.
 How can the Russian Orthodox Church be the true church if it is supporting persecution of other Christians?
 One religion, one party, what's next?
 The door has all but closed for evangelism, and gathering in homes to exercise religious liberty is now a crime.
 What makes the west so strong and free, is their willingness to accept various religious beliefs, allowing them to freely exercise worship.
 Alexandr Solzhnitsyn believed that the problems of the world were spiritual, not political.
 He believed that what Russia needed to do more than anything else was to repent for the suffering she had caused.
 In 1983, when he was awarded the prestigious Templeton Prize, in his acceptance speech, he said that if he had to sum up the World's problems in a few words he would say "Men have forgotten God."